 Lora Lumpe is a senior policy analyst in the Washington office of the Open Society Foundations.
 Lumpe develops and executes advocacy strategies to ensure that U.S. foreign military assistance is more transparent and effective and that it does not undermine human rights and governance in recipient countries.

-Lumpe has worked as a researcher, writer, lobbyist, and campaigner in this field for more than 20 years.
-Prior to joining the Open Society Foundations, she lobbied the U.S. Congress on behalf of the Friends Committee on National Legislation on conventional weapons and military aid, including small arms, landmines, and cluster munitions.
-While there, she coordinated the U.S. Campaign to Ban Landmines and Cluster Bombs.
+Over a 25-year career, Lumpe has worked as a researcher, author, and advocate in the fields of human rights and government accountability with a focus on conventional arms control and the arms trade.
+Prior to joining Open Society, she lobbied the U.S. Congress on behalf of the Friends Committee on National Legislation and coordinated the U.S. Campaign to Ban Landmines and Cluster Bombs (2007–09).

-Lumpe also founded and directed the Arms Sales Monitoring Project at the Federation of American Scientists.
-This project, still in existence, works to reduce surplus production and export of conventional weapons, principally by the United States.
-She also consulted for the UN Department of Disarmament Affairs, UN High Commissioner on Human Rights, World Bank, Center for Humanitarian Dialogue, Human Rights Watch, Washington Office on Latin America, Amnesty International USA, and many others on issues of military assistance and training, weapons flow, and civilian protection.
+She has served as a consultant for the UN Department of Disarmament Affairs, UN High Commissioner on Human Rights, the World Bank, the Centre for Humanitarian Dialogue, Human Rights Watch, the Washington Office on Latin America, Amnesty International USA, and others on issues related to U.S. military assistance and training, weapons flows, and civilian protection.

-Lumpe edited Running Guns: The Global Black Market in Small Arms (Zed Books) and co-authored, with Jeff Donarski, The Arms Trade Revealed: A Guide for Investigators and Activists (Federation of American Scientists Fund).
+Her books include Running Guns: The Global Black Market in Small Arms (London: Zed Books, 2000) and The Arms Trade Revealed: A Guide for Investigators and Activists (Washington, D.C.: Federation of American Scientists Fund, 1998).